 In Mexico, poverty and the poverty-related phenomena of social exclusion have a long history.
-Although welfare is part of the constitutional and operational obligations undertaken by the regime that stemmed from the 1917 Revolution, and although all the country's political powers have agreed on the need for a productive economic system capable of providing employment, education and health care to the whole population, it has not proved possible to build a stable economic model capable of attenuating poverty, extending equality of opportunity and generating a minimum of well-being for the population as a whole.
+Although welfare is part of the constitutional and operational obligations undertaken by the regime that emerged from the 1917 Revolution, and although all the country's political powers have agreed on the need for a productive economic system capable of providing employment, education and health care to the whole population, it has not proved possible to build a stable economic model capable of attenuating poverty, extending equality of opportunity and generating a minimum of well-being for the population as a whole.
 The policies of assistance and distribution that have been implemented by the State and by certain social actors have proved to be inefficient in alleviating poverty, and in reducing inequalities, as a result of which exclusion has increased.

-This inability to solve problems, mentioned by Sara Gordon, is due to many complex issues but can be summarized as follows:
+This inability to solve problems is due to many complex causes, some of which can be summarized as follows:

-- •A non-democratic regime from 1929-2000, with only one party the PRI (Partido Revolucionario Institucional), controlling the country - •A government that is jealous of social programs and exchanged political help for votes - •Corruption and incorrect use of funds - •A weak civil society - •Lack of coordination - •Recurrent economic crisis and structural adjustment processes
+- •A non-democratic regime from 1929-2000, with only one party, the Partido Revolucionario Institucional (PRI), controlling the country; - •A government that is jealous of social programs, i.e., sees non-governmental organizations as rivals; - •A system in which corruption and incorrect use of funds are rampant, and where votes are bought and sold with political favors; - •A weak, inexperienced civil society; - •Lack of coordination among key actors; - •Recurrent economic crises and structural adjustment processes.

-During the last two decades, these issues have begun to evolve.
-These were years of recurrent economic crisis and structural adjustment.
-Though poverty and exclusion were accentuated, a more conscious civil society also emerged.
+During the last two decades, these issues have begun to receive increased attention.
+These were also years of recurrent economic crises and structural adjustment.
+And though poverty and exclusion were heightened, a more active and aware civil society also emerged.

-A need for political and social change became a goal for many different groups.
-During these years, a wave of democratization in the northern states allowed the opposition parties, especially PAN (Partido Acción Nacional), whose members came from the private sector, to win state elections.
+Political and social change became the goals for many different groups.
+During this time, a wave of democratization in the northern states allowed the opposition parties, especially the PAN (Partido Acción Nacional), whose members come predominantly from the private sector, to win state elections.
 Chihuahua was one of the states in which this phenomenon occurred.

-Chihuahua: harsh realities being addressed positively
+Chihuahua: harsh realities being addressed in positive ways

 Chihuahua is located in northern México, near the border with the United States.
-According to the INEGI, Chihuahua has a population of approximately three million people.
+According to the INEGI, the National Institute of Statistics, Chihuahua has a population of approximately three million people.
 Almost 80% of its inhabitants are concentrated in two cities: Chihuahua, the capital city and Ciudad Juárez, a border city.

 According to official data, Chihuahua is the sixth greatest contributor to Mexico's GDP.
-But high GCP does not ensure equity or poverty alleviateion; a deep disparity between Chihuahua's regions persists, and the social sectors require urgent attention.
+But high GDP does not ensure equity or poverty alleviation; a deep disparity between Chihuahua's regions persists, and the social sectors require urgent attention.